Asking the Court to Allow an Authorization Agreement for Nonparent Adult Caregiver

 Note: Ideally, both the agreeing parent(s) and the nonparent caregiver will go to court so that the judge can speak to each of them; however, it is possible for only one person to go to court to get the judge’s permission.
 The person going to court should be the one filling out and filing the Request.

-In general, if a court has issued a final order regarding your child and no action has been taken to transfer the case to another court, then that court retains continuing exclusive jurisdiction over the child.
+In general, if a court has issued a final order regarding a child, and no action has been taken to transfer the case to another court, then that court still has continuing exclusive jurisdiction over the child.
+This means that the court is the court that has the power to make court orders about that child.
+See Texas Family Code chapter 155.

 Note: Even if you have never gone to court, you may still have a court order if you have applied for or been referred for child support through the Texas Attorney General’s Office.